 THE GOTHEBORG III PROJECT

-This page is dedicated to one of those many talented persons who stood up and added their special magic to make this project what it was.
-With very small means the Gothenburg historical reconstruction painter Lars Gillis Larsson helped create visual images on how things had been, and what it would look like, if we only managed to build the ship.
-And make the journey.
+This page is dedicated to one of the many talented individuals who stood up and added their special magic to make this project what it was.
+With very limited means, the Historical Reconstruction Artist Lars Gillis Larsson helped create visual images of how things had been, and what they would look like if we managed to build the ship and undertake the journey.

-Since the project was started by a very small group of enthusiasts with an idea and a muddy plot of industrial wasteland we had actually just borrowed from the Eriksberg Development Co., there were very little to show the few visitors that could be lured out to take a look at what we were up to.
+Since the project was initiated by a small group of enthusiasts with an idea and a muddy plot of industrial wasteland borrowed from the Eriksberg Development Co., there was very little to show the few visitors we managed to attract to take a look at our endeavors.

-For many, many years there were nothing even remotely like a ship to show.
-All we could do was to tell about our dream and try to make our visitors see it too.
-As soon as we at least got the shipyard going, Lars Gillis' talent became instrumental in showing the next steps.
-During these years the shipyard was our second home and I personally can't imagine the project without his paintings.
+During the first few years, there was nothing even remotely resembling a ship to look at.
+All we could do was share our dream and try to help our visitors see it too.
+Once we at least got the setting up of the shipyard started, Lars Gillis' talent became crucial in illustrating the next steps.
+During these years, the shipyard was our second home, and I personally cannot imagine the project without his paintings.

 A web page dedicated to his work is long overdue.